verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 We'll use the following, simple ABC commands::

-    read blink.odin.blif;                               #Read the circuit synthesized by ODIN if -K 6;                                            #Technology map to 6 input LUTs (6-LUTs) write_hie blink.odin.blif blink.abc_no_clock.blif   #Write new circuit to blink.abc_no_clock.blif
+    read blink.parmys.blif;                               #Read the circuit synthesized by Parmys if -K 6;                                            #Technology map to 6 input LUTs (6-LUTs) write_hie blink.parmys.blif blink.abc_no_clock.blif   #Write new circuit to blink.abc_no_clock.blif

 .. note:: Usually you should use a more complicated script (such as that used by :ref:`run_vtr_flow`) to ensure ABC optitmizes your circuit well.